State of M&A Data Rooms — Q1 2026 Read the report →

 • Downloads increase without corresponding deal progress.

-Use analytics and logs to catch this early.
-A good system should make auditability easy, not painful.
+Use page-level analytics and audit logs to catch warning signals early.
+A good system makes auditability easy, not painful.

 • Define deal stage and external audience